crenexi/cxu_test-graphql-api/docs/application/02_GRAPHQL.md

 - **createdAt** - CreateDateColumn - Date of the 'timestamp' type
 - **updatedAt** - UpdateDateColumn - Date of the 'timestamp' type

+***Note: SnakeCaseStrategy is enabled, meaning isArchived gets synced into Postgres as is_archived.
+There's no need to specify a column name except to explicitly specify one.***

 Each GraphQL module has a folder structure as follows:

 ```